By Nancy · Last updated: July 26, 2026

 Multi-Device Consumption Trends

-The way Canadians consume television is becoming increasingly multi-device.
-Viewers are switching between smart TVs, mobile devices, and tablets seamlessly.
+The manner in which Canadians watch television is becoming progressively multi-device.
+Viewers are effortlessly switching between smart TVs, mobile devices, and tablets.

 Smart TV Integration

-Smart TV integration is on the rise, with more Canadians using these devices to access IPTV services directly.
+Integration with Smart TVs is growing, as more Canadians utilize these devices to directly access IPTV services.

 Mobile and Tablet Viewing Statistics